-Wyoming upends No. 5 San Diego State, 68-62San Diego State's JJ O'Brien (20) drives to the hole against the University of Wyoming Cowboys in a NCAA college basketball game Tuesday, Feb.
+Wyoming upends No. 5 San Diego State, 68-62San Diego State forward Dwayne Polee II (5) pulls up for a jump shot over University of Wyoming Cowboy Josh Adams Tuesday, Feb.
 11, 2014 at the Arena-Auditorium in Laramie, Wyo.
 (AP Photo/Jeremy Martin)

 LARAMIE, Wyo.
 (AP) -- Wyoming coach Larry Shyatt was familiar with this feeling - even if it had been a while.

 Shyatt was Wyoming's coach 16 years ago - almost to the day - the last time a top-five team was upset in Arena-Auditorium.
 That was Feb.
 12, 1998, when the Cowboys took down No. 5 Utah 62-56 on the same floor.

 ''It's like a good bottle of wine - it gets better with age,'' Shyatt said.

 The Cowboys (15-9, 6-5 Mountain West Conference) savored another marquee win Tuesday as fans rushed the court after the final buzzer, mobbing Wyoming players.